iPhone 8 Vs Samsung Galaxy S8 – Clash of Mobile Titans

 Midnight Black, Orchid Gray, Coral Blue, Arctic Silver, Maple Gold

-As far as aesthetics are concerned, Samsung is the clear frontrunner.
+In terms of aesthetics, Samsung emerges as the clear frontrunner.
 With Galaxy S8, Samsung has mixed things up with the end product much prettier than iPhone 8.
 Apple’s rationale for keeping the same albeit “iconic” look might induce a nostalgic feeling, but after the eight generations, it just became tales.
 Both the phones flaunt a glass back to accommodate the wireless charging feature.
-To iPhone users, this might be a new innovation, but Samsung introduced this feature two generations ago.
+While iPhone users may view this as a novel innovation, Samsung implemented wireless charging two generations earlier.

 Display